jfuruness/caida_collector_pkg/README.md

 ## History
 * [caida\_collector\_pkg](#caida_collector_pkg)
+* 0.1.1 Changed convience asn lists to be AS classes.
+Added ROV info
 * 0.1.0 Changed the name, added Manifest.in, updated deps
 * 0.0.63 Versioned up yamlable for Python3.10 compatability
 * 0.0.62 fixed bug where customers and providers where swapped